p6arora/permitflow_assignment/README.md

 ## Objective

 The objective of this project was to design a Questionaire for contractors to determine if a permit is needed & what steps do they need to get approval for their renovation.
+It uses the following tech stack:

+* Next.js
+* React
+* Node.js
+* TypeScript
+* Tailwind
+* tRPC
+* Prisma
+* Zod

 ## Screenshots